zellat451/pyjump/README.md

 1. `Clear all data`: Clears all the data in the DB.
 Does not affect the data uploaded to the Google Sheets document.
 1. `:)`: The Fren button.
 It does everything for you.
 It scans the whitelist, scans the files, and uploads the data to the Google Sheets document.
 It also opens the document in your browser at the end.
 1. `Enable/Disable Logging`: Enables or disables copying logs in a file.
 If active, all logs will be copied in a file named after today's date in the `logs` folder.
 The file will be created if it doesn't exist, and appended to if it does. `false` by default, so we don't spam your disk with logs.
 1. `Enable/Disable Threading`: Enables or disables multithreading.
 If active, the application will use multiple threads to scan the files and folders.
 This is much faster, but it may cause issues with the Google API request limits. `true` by default with `5` threads, which should be within limit.
 You can dynamically change the number of threads with the text box above the Enabling button, or before launch in the appsettings.json file.
 The application will use the number of threads specified in the file.
 It will use the default value of `5` threads.
 If you set it to a negative number, it will use `1` thread.
+1. `Import/Export data`: Imports or exports the data in the DB to a json file.
+This is useful if you want to backup your data, especially between version updates.
+You can decide on the export folder, but the name is automatically generated from the current date.
+Imported data will overwrite the current data in the DB.
+The import file must be a json file, and it must be in the same format as the export file.

 ---